Roots and Radishes

 Ingredients

 • Cucumbers - In summer, go for any garden, farmers market, and CSA cukes you can get your hands on.
-They are the freshest, BEST cucumbers!
+They are such a treat!
+That said, any cucumbers you have access to will work.

 • Salt - Brings out the flavor of the cucumbers, as well as draws some of the water out to flavor the salad.

-• Neutral-tasting oil - I recommend grapeseed oil, light extra virgin olive oil, canola, or even avocado oil.
+• Neutral-tasting oil - I recommend grapeseed oil, light extra virgin olive oil, or avocado oil.

 • Natural cane sugar - You could also use maple syrup or agave to sweeten.
-For this one, I wanted to stay true to my mom's recipe but avoid using a super-refined white sugar, so a natural cane sugar worked best.
-Date sugar is also a great option!
+For this one, I wanted to stay true to my mom's recipe so a natural cane sugar worked best.
+I love the kinds from Wholesome and Florida Crystals.

 Vinegar cucumber salad in clear glass bowl with fresh cracked pepper on top and spoon

-Once all the cucumbers are eaten, there will most certainly be some apple cider vinegar brine left.
+• Extra cider vinegar brine.
+Once all the cucumbers are eaten, there will probably be some apple cider vinegar brine left.
 You can easily keep prepping and adding cucumber slices until you use it all up!

 Print